 Finkenberg - Ski Resort and Snow Summary

-The Austrian Ski Resort of Finkenberg is part of the Tux - Finkenberg ski area with access to 24 individual pistes, served by 59 ski lifts.
+The Austrian Ski Resort of Finkenberg is part of the Tux - Finkenberg ski area with access to 379km of downhill skiing, with 24 individual pistes, served by 59 ski lifts.
 In addition to the skiing in Finkenberg itself (143km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Tux - Finkenberg ski resorts of Hintertux.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

 Who is Finkenberg good for?

 There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Finkenberg are perfectly feasible.
 Bolzano Airport and Innsbruck Airport are just one hours drive away, in good driving conditions, so you can be on the piste quickly.